Abstract:

 Citation:

 Perera, N.G.R.
 (2014).
-Climate-sensitive urban public space : a sustainable approach to urban heat island mitigation in Colombo, Sri Lanka [Master's theses, University of Moratuwa].
+Climate-sensitive urban public space : a sustainable approach to urban heat island mitigation in Colombo, Sri Lanka [Doctoral dissertation, University of Moratuwa].
 Institutional Repository University of Moratuwa. http://dl.lib.uom.lk/handle/123/12031